otaviojr/node-red-contrib-smartthings/README.md

 This module works as a SmartApp to receive events back from smartthings.

-**Keep in mind that your nodered must be installed with a public IP address, a domain and a valid SSL certificate.
+**Keep in mind that your nodered must be installed with a public IP address, a domain, and a valid SSL certificate.
 Without those smartthings will not be able to send us any event.**

 The SmartApp can be registered at this address: [Samsung Developer Portal](https://smartthings.developer.samsung.com/)